| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday March 8, 2011

 fiscal year, but is for the current fiscal, already five months underway -

+and its effects would be immediate.
 "This would be a crushing blow to Oklahoma's flood control infrastructure," said Mike Thralls, executive director of the Oklahoma Conservation Commission.
 "Oklahoma has six projects under construction, nine more with designs complete and awaiting construction and 12 in planning or design stages.
 As we read the Senate CR language, all projects would simply stop dead at whatever their state of progress."
 Thralls said.
 "And they would stay that way until such a time as the state can find funds necessary to complete them," Thralls said.
 "That is highly unlikely to occur in the foreseeable future considering the state's current fiscal pressure and current budget deficit of more than $500 million," Thralls said. | |

-Mike Schulte of Oklahoma Wheat Commission on US Wheat Trade Trip ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Mike Schulte
+| Mike Schulte of Oklahoma Wheat Commission on US Wheat Trade Trip ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Mike Schulte

 and three others are on an extended trip in Latin America promoting US